-About this Guide

-This guide is designed to prepare you to deploy to culturally complex environments and achieve mission objectives.
-The fundamental information contained within will help you understand the cultural dimension of your assigned location and gain skills necessary for success (Photo: US Marine shows members of Belize Defense Force how to load ammunition into weapons).
+About this Guide This guide is designed to prepare you to deploy to culturally complex environments and achieve mission objectives.
+The fundamental information contained within will help you understand the cultural dimension of your assigned location and gain skills necessary for success .

-The guide consists of 2 parts:
+The guide consists of two parts:

 Part 1 "Culture General" provides the foundational knowledge you need to operate effectively in any global environment with a focus on Central America (CENTAM).

-Part 2 "Culture Specific" describes unique cultural features of Belizean society.
+Part 2 "Culture Specific" describes unique cultural features of

+Belizean society.
 It applies culture-general concepts to help increase your knowledge of your assigned deployment location.

-This section is designed to complement other predeployment training (Photo: USAF medic checks a Belizean patient's vision during a medical readiness event).
+This section is designed to complement other predeployment training.

-For further information, visit

-the Air Force Culture and Language Center (AFCLC) website at www.airuniversity.af.edu/AFCLC/ or contact the AFCLC Region Team at AFCLC.Region @us.af.mil.
+For further information, visit the Air Force Culture and Language Center (AFCLC) website at www.airuniversity.af.edu/AFCLC/ or contact the AFCLC Region Team at AFCLC.Region@us.af.mil.
 Disclaimer: All text is the property of the AFCLC and may not be modified by a change in title, content, or labeling.
 It may be reproduced in its current format with the express permission of the AFCLC.
 All photography is provided as a courtesy of the US government, Wikimedia, and other sources.

-PART 1 - CULTURE GENERAL

-What is Culture?
+PART 1 - CULTURE GENERAL What is Culture?

 Fundamental to all aspects of human existence, culture shapes the way humans view life and functions as a tool we use to adapt to our social and physical environments.
 A culture is the sum of all of the beliefs, values, behaviors, and symbols that have meaning for a society.
 All human beings have culture, and individuals within a culture share a general set of beliefs and values.
 Members of a culture also usually assign the same meanings to the symbols in that culture.
 A symbol is when one thing - an image, word, object, idea, or story - represents another thing.